-The Data Virtuality Server is currently available in three versions: 2.1, 2.3, and 2.4.
+The Data Virtuality Server is currently available in four versions: 2.1, 2.3, 2.4, and 3.
 We recommend checking carefully that you are reading the right documentation for your version.

-The documentation for each version consists of six parts: Administration Guide, User Guide, Reference Guide, Management API Guide, Upgrade Guide, and Licensing and Copyright.
+The documentation for each version consists of seven parts: Administration Guide, User Guide, Reference Guide, Management API Guide, Upgrade Guide, Performance Optimization Guide, and Licensing and Copyright.

 Administration Guide is aimed mostly at administrators and provides information on how to install the Data Virtuality Server and other software, configure it, and keep it running smoothly.

 User Guide describes how replication and materialization work in the Data Virtuality Server, how to set up query builders, and so on.
 In other words, it gives some theoretical information to help you with working with the Data Virtuality Server.

 Reference Guide gives technical information on the SQL dialect, procedures, commands, schemas, and other elements used in the Data Virtuality Server.
 This guide is more a handbook, although it is supplied with examples; you can find more practical examples in the Zendesk HelpCenter which contains articles often written on the basis of real user cases.

 Management API Guide describes system tables, system procedures, and system views.

 Upgrade Guide provides a step-by-step manual on how to upgrade your Data Virtuality Server.

 Licensing and Copyright contains the license for the use of trial software, a list of third-party open-source components used to develop each component of the software, and third-party licenses.

 Tips and Tricks

 Before you proceed to read the Data Virtuality Server documentation, you might want to read this section: it contains some practical information to help you get the most out of it.

 How to read and use additional information

 Some information in the guide is specially formatted to make it easier to single out important information or pick something practical.
 There are four types of such information: Info, Tip, Note, and Warning, and here are descriptions of each of them:

 Just additional information: for example, that the feature is implemented starting from a particular version.